qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ## Set event callback endpoints

-This Event Callbacks Endpoint-request can be used to define the addresses of the event callback endpoints.
+This [Event Callbacks Endpoint](#event-callbacks-endpoint)-request can be used to [define the addresses of the event callback endpoints][Nodes Set event callback endpoints].

 ## Get event callback endpoints

-This Event Callbacks Endpoint-request can be used to get the addresses of the event callback endpoints.
+This [Event Callbacks Endpoint](#event-callbacks-endpoint)-request can be used to [get the addresses of the event callback endpoints][Nodes Get event callback endpoints].

 ## Start listening to events